Your Horoscope This Week: November 30 To December 6

 Libra Sun & Rising:

-Later in the week the Gemini Full Moon on the 4th activates your expansion zone and brings major clarity around your long-term vision.
+Later in the week, the Gemini Full Moon on the 5th activates your expansion zone and brings major clarity around your long-term vision.
 A seed you planted six months ago — maybe an online course, travel plan, spiritual practice, or even a shift in mindset — is now blooming in a way that surprises you.
 You’re being invited to believe in your future self, not just in theory, but through consistent rituals and courageous choices.
-Give yourself permission to dream again… The world hasn’t seen all your magic yet.
+Give yourself permission to dream again… the world hasn’t seen all your magic yet.

 AdvertisementADVERTISEMENT